nevinera/rspec-cover_it/README.md

   the fact that we can't perfectly infer the location of the source code in some cases - in particular, `lib/foo/version.rb` tends to cause a problem for specs on `foo.rb`, since the version file is invariably loaded first.
+  Note - in gems, this _frequently_ also happens when you glob-load a directory _before_ defining the namespace they are all loading objects into.
+Then the first file in that directory that loads ends up being the one that actually creates the namespace.
 * `covers`: An array of classes and modules that this example groups _thinks it is completely testing_.
 Ideally, you'd have a separate test file for each, but sometimes that's hard to do - you can let one spec claim responsibility